cmccarthy1/docs/docs/ml/toolkit/clustering/kdtree.md

 ## `.ml.clust.kd.findleaf`

-_Find the tree index of the leaf that each datapoint belongs to_
+_Find the tree index of the leaf that a datapoint belongs to_

 Syntax: `.ml.clust.kd.findleaf[tree;pt;node]`